bitovi/academy/src/technology-consulting/5-communication.md

 - **Role-play objections:** Before a meeting, role-play potential objections with a colleague to prepare your responses and strengthen your position.
 - **Use data to back up your points:** When addressing objections, provide data or examples to support your reasoning, which can help counter negative perceptions.
 - **Acknowledge valid concerns first:** Start by acknowledging any valid points in the objections before presenting your counterarguments.
-This shows respect for the other party’s perspective.
+This shows respect for the other person’s perspective.

 Questions to reflect: